leanix-nspataro/smartsheet/README.md

 - Insert key store code in sh_get_sheet.py on line 21, returning the Smartsheet API token.
 - Insert key store code in sh_get_sheet.py on line 165, returning the LeanIX API token.
 - Package the sh_processor.json and config.yml with sh_get_sheet.py and its dependendencies.
-- Implement on serverless infrastructure in your cloud of choice.
+- Implement on serverless infrastructure in your cloud of choice or on-prem.

 ## Current functionality
 - list all workspaces, sheets, and sub/tasks